TashfeenRao/tic.tac.toe/readme.md

 ## Contribution

 If you want to contribute to this project you're welcome .
-Follow the github code of conduite fork this repot and open your pull request.
+Follow the github runles and fork this repot and open your pull request.